 - Identification of Ghost Assets

 - Maintenance Review

 - Asset Tagging

-Charles Dixon is a tested and certified appraiser and is a member of both the American Society of Appraisers (ASA) and the Equipment Appraisers Association of North America (EAANA).
+Charles Dixon is a tested and designated appraiser and is a member of both the American Society of Appraisers (ASA) and the Equipment Appraisers Association of North America (EAANA).
 Charles came from a background in machinery and equipment and has been an appraiser since 1987.
 He formed and incorporated CD Valuation Services, Inc. in 1996.
 CD Valuation Services has had the privilege of working with many experienced professionals, as well as new comers to the appraisal profession.